MeV, GeV and TeV neutrinos from binary-driven hypernovae: GeV-TeV neutrinos from BdHN I

-\subsection{Particles spectra}
+\subsubsection{Particles spectra}

-We turn now to the spectra for the emerging particles from the decay of the $\pi$ and the $\mu$.
-We need to consider the fact that the $\mu$ can be unpolarized and polarized.

-In order to obtain the pions production rate, we have used the parameterization for the pion production cross-section presented in \cite{BlattingParametrization}.
-In their work, they provide a useful formula for the production of the three types of pions ($\pi^0,\pi^+,\pi^-$) as a function of the pion and incident proton energy, $d\sigma(E_{\pi},E_p)/dE_{\pi}$, in two ranges of incident protons kinetic energy in the laboratory frame $T_p^{\rm lab}$: $0.3\leq T_p^{\rm lab}\leq 2$~GeV and $2\leq T_p^{\rm lab}\leq 50$~GeV.

-The parameterization of the cross-section in \cite{BlattingParametrization} is appropriate for our calculations since it is accurate in the energy region of the present interest, namely $E_p< 7$ GeV.
+We now turn to the spectra of the emerging particles from the $\pi$ and $\mu$ decay.
+For the calculation of the pion production rate, we use the parameterization for the pion production cross-section presented in Ref.~\cite{blattnig2000parametrizations}.
+They provide a formula for the production of the three types of pions ($\pi^0,\pi^+,\pi^-$) as a function of the pion and incident proton energy, $d\sigma(E_{\pi}, E_p)/dE_{\pi}$, in two ranges of incident protons kinetic energy in the laboratory frame $0.3\leq T_p^{\rm lab}\leq 2$~GeV and $2\leq T_p^{\rm lab}\leq 50$~GeV.
+This parameterization of the cross-section is appropriate for our calculations since it is accurate in the energy regime of interest, namely $E_p< 7$ GeV.
+Thus, the pion production rate can be computed as